MoNE: Replacing Redundant Experts with Lightweight Novices for Structured Pruning of MoE¶

 Loss & Training¶

-MoNE is a training-free post-processing method.
-A single forward pass over the calibration set suffices to collect the necessary statistics for pruning.
+MoNE is a training-free post-processing method that does not update any weights.
+Pruning is completed via a single forward pass on the calibration set to collect frequency and variance statistics.

 Key Experimental Results¶